 "Fighting against injustice and unfair business practices has been the main focus of my life for nearly forty years."

-Recognized as a top whistleblower lawyer by Super Lawyers, Washingtonian Magazine and The Best Lawyers in America©, David J. Marshall has successfully represented hundreds of whistleblowers and other employees in the financial, pharmaceutical, nuclear, aviation, healthcare, medical-device and other industries.
+Recognized as a top whistleblower lawyer by Super Lawyers, Washingtonian Magazine and The Best Lawyers in America©, David J. Marshall has successfully represented hundreds of whistleblowers and other employees in the financial, pharmaceutical, nuclear, aviation, railroad, healthcare, medical-device, retail and other industries.
 He is rated by Martindale-Hubbell as “AV Preeminent,” its highest possible peer-review rating.

 A founding partner of Katz, Marshall & Banks, LLP, Mr. Marshall focuses his practice on a wide range of corporate whistleblower matters.
 He represents individuals in the whistleblower-reward programs administered by the Securities and Exchange Commission, the Internal Revenue Service and the Commodities Futures Trading Commission, and also represents plaintiffs or “relators” in qui tam lawsuits under the False Claims Act.
 Related to his representation of numerous whistleblowers before the SEC, Mr. Marshall publishes the annual SEC Whistleblower Practice Guide, a comprehensive handbook for whistleblowers and their lawyers.

 Mr. Marshall represented thirteen flight attendants in a whistleblower-retaliation complaint against United Airlines resulting in a March 2016 settlement that reinstated them to their jobs.
 In 2014, he represented the whistleblower in a successful qui tam and retaliation lawsuit against a nursing-home company for fraudulently billing Medicare for unnecessary therapies, and in 2013 he represented the whistleblower in a qui tam lawsuit against the Gallup Organization that resulted in the recovery of $10.5 million in taxpayer funds.
-He has also achieved important victories in whistleblower cases involving entities such as the Architect of the Capitol (asbestos), Deutsche Bank (financial reporting), the Brown’s Ferry Nuclear Plant (nuclear safety), and the Smithsonian National Air and Space Museum (asbestos).
+He has also achieved important victories in whistleblower cases involving entities such as the Architect of the Capitol (asbestos), Deutsche Bank (financial reporting), the Brown’s Ferry Nuclear Plant (nuclear safety), Lockheed Martin (defense procurement), and the Smithsonian National Air and Space Museum (asbestos).